chenyil6/chenyil6.github.io/_pages/about.md

   - /about.html
 ---

-I am a Second-year Master student at the Joint Graduate School (Double degree) of [Southeast University](https://www.seu.edu.cn/) and [Monash University](https://www.monash.edu/), advised by Prof. [Xu Yang](https://yangxuntu.github.io/).
+I am a Second-year Master student at [Southeast University](https://www.seu.edu.cn/), advised by Prof. [Xu Yang](https://yangxuntu.github.io/).

 I’m currently looking for PhD position start from 2026 fall.
 If you are interested, please feel free to contact me.
 Here is my [resume](https://chenyil6.github.io/files/Huiyi_Chen_CV_new.pdf).